rebcabin/tangledown/README.md

 ### You're a human!
 Read the `block` tags!

 Because the `block` tag is inside a top-level `tangle` or `noweb` tag, Markdown will render the `block` tag verbatim to the documentation.
-This is good for humans, who will think "AHA!, this bit of code --- this `block` --- refers to some other code --- in a `noweb` tag with the same name --- that I should read in another place and time.
-This here beautifully written document I'm reading right now is making it easy for me to understand the big picture before all the little pictures because it's breaking things up like this.
+This is good for humans, who will think "AHA!, this bit of code --- this `block` --- refers to some other code --- in a `noweb` tag with the same name --- that I should read some other place and time.

+This here beautifully written document I'm reading right now is making it easy for me to understand the big picture first, because it's breaking things up like this.
 Thank you, kindly, author!
 Without you, I'd be awash in details, I'd get tired and cranky before ever understanding anything important about this program!"

-In fact, that's exactly what you want for humans: talk about something in a place where you don't necessarily implement it.
-But compilers need the full implementation of the block _right here and now_ before it's ever used.
+That's exactly what you want for humans: talk about something in a place where you don't necessarily _implement_ it.
+But compilers usually need the full implementation of the block _right here and now_ before it's ever used.

 Tangledown will substitute the contents of a block for the `block` tag in a tangle block somewhere else when writing files to the disk for you.
 The substitution process is hidden, behind the scenes, and only needed when it's time to create files on your hard drive.

 You don't need any contents in a `block` tag, but you're welcome to put some in, say for some in-code commentary.
-Tangledown will eat and ignore any contents in a `block` tag.
-Your commentary for _humans_ to read and understand is the text _surrounding_ the `block` tags, text like the text you're reading right here and now.
+Tangledown will eat and ignore contents of a `block` tag.
+Your commentary for _humans_ to read and understand is the text _surrounding_ the `block` tags, Markdown text like the text you're reading right here and now.

 ## <a name="bootstrapping"></a>BOOTSTRAPPING Step-by-Step

 This here README.md that you're reading right now is literature, after all, so it should tell a story.
 Let's tell the story of creating Tangledown.
-And we'll use Tangledown to _build_ Tangledown.
+And we'll use Tangledown to _create_ Tangledown.
 That's just like bootstrapping a compiler.
 Just as we ordinarily use a compiler to compile a compiler, we'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.

 ### Tangledown Tangles Itself?

 Tangledown uses two kinds of regular expressions for matching tags in any Markdown file: regular expressions for tags that appear on lines by themselves, left-justified, and regular expressions that match tags that may appear anywhere on a line.
 Both kinds are _safe_, in the sense that they do not match themselves.
 That means it's safe to run tangledown.py on READMD.md, which contains source for tangledown.py, including those two kinds of regular expressions.

-The following, two regular expressions match `noweb` and`tangle` tags that appear on lines by themselves, left-justified.
-These regular expressions won't match themselves; that's our bootstrapping technique
+The two regular expressions defined in the noweb `left_justified_regular_expressions` match `noweb` and`tangle` tags that appear on lines by themselves, left-justified.
+These regular expressions won't match themselves; that's our bootstrapping technique.
+They also wont match `noweb` and `tangle` tags that are indented.
+That lets us _talk about_ `noweb` and `tangle` without running the machinery behind them: just put the examples you're talking about in an indented Markdown code blob instead of in a triple-backticked code blob.

 The names in the name attributes of `noweb` and `tangle` tags must start with a letter, and they can contain letters, numbers, hyphens, underscores, whitespace, and dots.
+That's what is said by the regular expressions in noweb `left_justified_regular_expressions`.

 <noweb name="left_justified_regular_expressions">